 This post is meant for that beginner in sewing – who has a new sewing machine but do not know what to do.
 If you are that person, this article may help you to take the baby steps needed to make you a sewist par excellence or at least some one who will approach new projects with more confidence.

 When you buy the sewing machine it comes with a sewing machine manual.
 If you read that one thoroughly you wouldn’t have to read a post like this one.
-You can download these manuals online – checkout this post on downloading sewing machine manuals.
+You can get these manuals online – checkout this post on sewing machine manuals.

 So How to use your sewing machine ?

 Check that everything is included in the box.
 The sewing machine, ofcourse.
 Then the Foot controller with the cord intact will be kept extra.
 Plug it into the machine and check that it is working.

 Check out this post on sewing safely for something’s you should take care of when using the sewing machine from the word go.
 You do not have to wait for that accident.